How will your personal finance change in FY 2021-22?

 6. Drop in interest rates on small savings schemes

-Interest rates on small savings schemes look set to drop in the next quarter, as the drama of announcement and roll-back on the last day of the financial year revealed.
-The roll back appears to be temporary, intended as an appeasement to voters in certain states.
+Interest rates on small savings schemes may drop in future.
 Some experts opine that interest rates on small savings schemes are highly subsidised, and not linked to market rates.
 If the rates are linked to yields on G-secs, they need to be in a lower range.

 A drop in interest rates is likely to push more funds to banks and stock markets.
 Maybe the government sees this as necessary to boost a sagging economy.